rackerlabs/support-how-to/content/how-to/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators/index.md

 5. The last step displays the following message: **You have successfully set up Multi-Factor Authentication!**

-#### Use a multi-factor authentication mobile application
+#### Use a multifactor authentication mobile application

-Use the following steps to enable a mobile multi-factor authentication application:
+Use the following steps to enable a mobile multifactor authentication application:

 1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).